Answering Workplace Questions with GemEx Occupancy Analytics

 Then comes the big question, the real question, the question behind the question, ‘Why?’.

 Why are people only using desks over there?
-Why don’t people use that meeting room?
+Is there a reason people use that meeting room?
 Why is our peak usage always on Tuesdays at 11am?
 That’s when we went back to the people that matter most, our users, and asked them, how do they find out why?
 Firstly, our users noted that there are some causes that the data will never show.

 Sensors are never going to be able to track that people came in last week because it was someone’s birthday or that because of a road closure no one could get into the office before 10am yesterday.
 But, the data can help spot trends and behaviors caused by the workplace.